pranav0121/Leads__Management/README.md

 ## Testing & Development

-- All business logic and endpoints are covered by unit tests in `test_services.py`.
+- All business logic and endpoints are covered by unit and API-level tests in `test_services.py` using FastAPI TestClient.
 - Use `pytest` to run tests.
+All 25+ tests pass, covering every endpoint and major logic branch.
 - Code follows PEP8 and is ready for production.
+Workspace is cleaned of unnecessary files.

 ## Contributing